bradymholt/cron-expression-descriptor/README.md

 - Universal Windows Platform >= 10.0
 - ([More](https://github.com/dotnet/standard/blob/master/docs/versions.md))

-If your application is targeting an earlier version of .NET Framework, you can use version `1.21.2` as it has support back to .NET 3.5.
+If your application is targeting an earlier version of .NET Framework, you can use version `1.21.2` as it has support back to .NET Framework 3.5.
 To install this version, run `Install-Package CronExpressionDescriptor -Version 1.21.2`.

 ## Demo